The 10 Best Private Streaming Platforms and Apps in 2025

 Dacast includes four packages in their streaming pricing plans:

-• Event plan: $63/month (billed annually); for organizations that would rather not sign a contract, and want to purchase bandwidth separately to live stream an event, offers 6 TB of bandwidth upfront, 50 GB of storage; additional data and storage can be added as needed
+• Event plan: $63/month (billed annually); for organizations that would rather not sign a contract, and want to purchase bandwidth separately to offer 6 TB of bandwidth upfront, 250 GB of storage; additional data and storage can be added as needed

-• Scale plan: $165/month (billed annually); includes 24 TB of bandwidth per year, with 1 TB of storage; add phone support, monetization paywall, an M3U8 online player for live channels, ad insertion, white-label video player, and video API access; additional bandwidth is available upon request for monthly plans
+• Scale plan: $165/month (billed annually); includes 24 TB of bandwidth per year, with 2 TB of storage; add phone support, monetization paywall, an for live channels, ad insertion, white-label video player, and; additional bandwidth is available upon request for monthly plans

 Dacast has all the tools you need to securely host private live streaming, making it one of the best platforms you can work with.